Joseph R. Biden

 Did You Know?

 The Bidens have two German shepherds, Champ and Major.
 Although many presidents have had pets, Major is the first rescue dog to call the White House home.
-(Read more about presidential pets in “Lions and Tigers and Bears, Oh My!
+(Read more about presidential pets in “Lions and Snakes and Bears, Oh My!
 Wild Animals at the White House” and “Presidential Menageries: George Washington, Hound Dogs, and Super Mules,” both on this website.)

 The president was a halfback and wide receiver on his high school football team.